K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

 Before explaining the architecture, some terms used in this document are summarized below.

--   **On-Demand: 'As long as there is a demand (at anytime)'~ In other words, it is a generic term for a system or strategy in which demand determines everything and not supply-oriented.
+-   **On-Demand: 'As long as there is a demand (at any time)'~ In other words, it is a generic term for a system or strategy in which demand determines everything and is not supply-oriented.

 -   **Application**: In an open cloud platform, an application is a unit of deployment.